lirantal/ls-mcp/docs/project.md

 3.  **Process Detection:** For each configured MCP server, the tool checks if it is currently running.
 It does this by executing system commands (`ps` on macOS and `powershell` on Windows) to get a list of all active processes.
 It then compares the command from the MCP configuration with the running processes to determine the server's status.
 The tool includes specific logic to handle common ways of running MCP servers, such as using `uvx` or `npx`.

 4.  **Output Rendering:** Finally, all the gathered information is displayed in a formatted table in the console.
-The table shows the server's status (running or stopped), name, source (the command used to start it), and transport protocol.
+The table shows the server's status (running or stopped), name, source (the command used to start it or hostname for URL-based servers), and transport protocol.

 ## Project Structure